 To understand how and why blockchain and fintech are connected, we need to explore the main benefits this technology brings to the industry.

-• Eliminates the reliance on third parties - blockchain technology, and more so the use of smart contracts, allow to completely circumvent any third parties when it comes to transacting value on the network.
-Users can transfer funds directly to each other, even lend money and gain interest by using smart contracts.
+• Eliminates the reliance on third parties - blockchain technology, and more so the use of smart contracts, allows to completely circumvent any third parties when transacting value on the network.
+Users can transfer funds directly to each other, even lend money, and gain interest by using smart contracts.

-• Allows for cheap and fast international money transfers - a big problem in today’s banking system are the slow money transfers paired with high fees.
-Blockchain gets rid of both, providing near-instant remittance, at a very low cost.
+• Allows for cheap and fast international money transfers - a big problem in today's banking system is the slow money transfers paired with high fees.
+Blockchain gets rid of both, providing near-instant remittance at a meager cost.

 • No geographic limitations - blockchains are global, permissionless networks.
-This allows anyone with an internet connection to access financial services that might be otherwise denied to them because of their poor banking infrastructure.
+This allows anyone with an internet connection to access financial services that might be otherwise denied because of their poor banking infrastructure.

 • More efficient and cost-friendly solutions - thanks to the decentralized nature of blockchain and its automatization through smart contracts, software solutions become more efficient (no human error) and cost-effective (no third party).
-Due to this, adoption increases, and so does the price of cryptocurrencies.
+Due to this, adoption and the price of cryptocurrencies increases.

 Best use cases of blockchain in fintech

-While blockchain technology is being used in a wide range of industries, its applications in fintech remain the most obvious.
+While blockchain technology is used in various industries, its applications in fintech remain the most obvious.
 Below are just a few of the top use cases of blockchain in fintech.

 Decentralized Exchanges

 Decentralized exchanges (DEX) are one of the first applications of smart contracts in the cryptocurrency space.
 Traditional cryptocurrency exchanges are centralized and usually governed by a single company.
-As such, people need to deposit funds on an online wallet to use their services and pay fees for each transaction they execute.
+As such, people must deposit funds in an online wallet to use their services and pay fees for each transaction they execute.

 DEXes, on the other hand, are peer-to-peer exchanges powered by smart contracts.
-There’s no central authority involved, and the smart contracts match the orders of each trader on the platform.
+No central authority is involved, and the intelligent contracts match the orders of each trader on the platform.
 This way, the only fees involved are the blockchain transaction fees.
 The most popular DEXes are Uniswap and Pancakeswap.

 P2P Lending and Savings

 Another growing niche in decentralized fintech is peer-to-peer lending platforms.
-Here, crypto holders can lend their holdings to other users and gain passive income from the fees paid by the users borrowing these funds.
-It’s an attractive option for lenders, as they can get access to another stream of income from their cryptocurrencies in addition to simply holding them.
+Here, crypto holders can lend their holdings to other users and gain passive income from the fees paid by those who borrow these funds.
+It's an attractive option for lenders, as they can access another income stream from their cryptocurrencies besides simply holding them.

-Borrowers, on the other hand, can put their crypto as collateral and gain access to liquid cash without having to sell their crypto.
+On the other hand, Borrowers can put their crypto as collateral and gain access to liquid cash without selling their crypto.
 Some of the most popular lending platforms are Aave, Blockckfi, and Celsius.

 Payment gateways